mmmarinho/icra2023_orbitalmanipulation/README.md

 ```

 In this example, I have implemented the main code of the paper in `orbital_manipulation.py`.
+By moving `xd1` and `xd2`, the user can see the optimization handling the orbital manipulation constraint in real time.

 To make this example simpler to users outside my lab, I have decided to use the `KUKA LBR4+` robots available by default in CoppeliaSim.

-The "eye" is also much bigger for easier visualization and control.
+The "eye" is in this simulation is much bigger than in the real experiments for easier visualization and operation on CoppeliaSim.

 <img width="500" alt="Screenshot 2023-02-08 at 20 01 44" src="https://user-images.githubusercontent.com/46012516/217511663-ccbacfbe-aeff-4b75-9588-16fb2ecc443e.png">